Aliqoli Mirza Qajar: Al-Mutanabin and Fitna of Báb

 Aliqoli Mirza wrote two books on the religions of Iran and Middle East with a history of the claimants of prophecy.
 One also contains a look at the history of the religions outside of Islam, such as Zoroastrianism and Christianity, and also specifically analyses Bábism.
 Alqoli Mirza modeled it after Biruni's The Remaining Signs of Past Centuries, as he also narrates the history of religions in Iran.
 Al-Mutanabin begins by narrating the movement of Mazdak, which Aliqoli Mirza knew from Ibn al-Nadim's Al-Fihrist and Ferdowsi's Shahnameh, then analyses his beliefs.
-He even knew of the former Buddhist societies in eastern Iran and Afghanistan.
-Aliqoli Mirza's notes about the Christians of Iran came from personal correspondence with Armenian patriarchs and visiting Saint Sarkis Cathedral in Tehran.
-Aliqoli Mirza also describes the history of the claimants of prophethood, and wrote the biographies of several.
+He was even aware of the former Buddhist societies in eastern Iran and Afghanistan.
+Aliqoli Mirza's notes about the Christians of Iran came from personal correspondence with the Armenian patriarchs and visiting the cathedrals in Tehran.
+Aliqoli Mirza also describes the history of the claimants of prophethood, and wrote the biographies of several of them.
 This account had a short section about Bábism, taken from Mohammad Taqi Sepehr's Tarikh-e Qajariya, and suffers from the same biases and inaccuracies as its source.
 The last section of the book is a debate between the prince and Karim Khan Kermani, the third leader of Shaykhism.
 This debate was on whether the rise of Báb was a result of Shaykhism, and thus Bábism could be the heir of Shaykhism, or whether Báb and his followers digressed from the trueness of Shaykh Ahmad's beliefs.

 Fitna of Báb was written at a time when Aliqoli Mirza had been accused of being a Bábi and had received threats from the public.
 The early version of the book was published as an answer to the accusers, and was read in the court in front of Naser al-Din Shah.
 The Shah, who was pleased with Aliqoli Mirza's work, pardoned him.
 However, he later rewrote the book into a historical account, containing information on how Bábism was formed and introducing some of its prominent figures, such as Táhirih and Subh-i-Azal.
-It was also the first Persian source that had an introduction to the Baháʼu'lláh and Baháʼí Faith.
+It was also the first Persian source that recognised Baháʼu'lláh and his Baháʼí Faith.